 Your Amazon Seller Account is the heart and soul of your business activities on Amazon.
 It brings everything you are doing into one central area and allows you to manage it from there.
 We go into what you can do with your Amazon Seller Account in 2020, how to find your way around your account and the potential it holds for sellers.

 From this table, you can also take several actions.
-You can, for example, print the packing slip, add tracking information, cancel the order or refund it.
+You can print packing slips, add tracking information and cancel or refund it.
 It’s also where you upload more items, either individually or en masse.

 Here you can edit your account and profile.
 You can change your customer service, payment and delivery policies, your nickname, credit card details or VAT details.
 It is also the place to adjust your Amazon store settings and your profile.

-Within the Store Settings page, you can update your Seller Profile information.
+Within the store settings page, you can update your Seller Profile information.
 Your Seller Profile is what buyers can see when they click on your seller name next to your listings.
 It includes all your active listings, a search feature, business information, feedback ratings and comments, as well as policies.

 While certain information on your Seller Profile is provided by Amazon, like delivery rates or A-to-Z Guarantee information, it is generally your responsibility to keep your profile up-to-date.
 After all, it is the page that introduces you to the buyer and can have a big impact on whether they buy from your over your competitor.